HerbertCarvalhoxxi/my-folio/README.md

+# Hello, strange!

+This is my personal portfolio, in it you can find the link to other projects of mine and get to know a little of my experience.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.